 We have also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

 How accessible this website is

 We know some parts of this website aren’t fully accessible:

-most older PDF documents aren’t fully accessible to screen reader software
+- most older (pre- May 2019) PDF documents aren’t fully accessible to screen reader software

 - the front page includes “read more” buttons that are deprecated in the standard but whose function is clear from their context.

 What to do if you cannot access parts of this website